sqlmapproject/sqlmap/FAQ.md

 ## I am getting `[CRITICAL] connection timed` while I am able to browse the site normally?

-There are few IDSes that filter out all sqlmap requests based on its default `User-Agent` HTTP header (e.g. `User-agent: sqlmap/1.0-dev`).
+There are few WAF/IPS-es that filter out all sqlmap requests based on its default `User-Agent` HTTP header (e.g. `User-agent: sqlmap/1.0-dev`).
 To prevent this kind of situations you are advised to use switch `--random-agent`.
 If you are getting those kind of messages for all targets then you most probably need to properly set up your proxy settings (switches `--proxy` and/or `--ignore-proxy`).